InfoScienceLabs/Garuda-for-Builders/README.md

 ## Getting Started

-follow the below instructions to Start with Garuda-
+Follow the below instructions to Start with Garuda-for-Builders

 ### Prerequisites
 This is the tech Stack we are using to develop Garuda-for-Builder.
 Make sure you are familiar with all of these:-